 In this new WFH environment, people are dealing with multiple responsibilities.
 This situation often prevents them from attending the same number of meetings they could while they were in the office.
 Parents are having to home school their children, spouses are having to share a workspace and might have overlapping meetings, plus the many other various factors we all have to face each day.
 Having to juggle these responsibilities, new and old, makes getting on some calls difficult.

 Due to all of this, my team started recording meetings.
-Now, we don’t have to panic if we miss a call, or part of one, as we’re able to bring ourselves up to speed on our own time.
+Now, we don’t have to panic if we miss a call, or part of one, as we can bring ourselves up to speed on our own time.

 We don’t have to rely on a recap from someone else on our team.
 We can loop back and double-check what was missed during those five minutes while your child was having a meltdown or when the Uber Eats driver knocked on our door, by watching the recording.